FeverC0de/feverc0de.github.io/content/posts/N-Body Shenanigans.md

 \
 $$

 Woah, scary physics equation!
 What does it mean?
-Well it pretty much shows the acceleration a particle experiences is the cumulation effect of the gravitational force from all other particles.
+Well it pretty much shows the acceleration a particle experiences is the cumulative effect of the gravitational force from all other particles.

 We update our velocity and position like below: